chandan26-ctrl/chandan26-ctrl/README.md

  👋 👋
  🔭 I’m currently working on ...
+Modelling surface roughness.
-Modelling surface roughness 🌱 I’m currently learning ...
-Physics informed neural network 👯 I’m looking to collaborate on ... high-speed CFD
+🌱 I’m currently learning ...
+Physics-informed neural network.
+👯 I’m looking to collaborate on ... high-speed CFD.
 🤔 I’m can help beginners with ...
 Programming skills and parallel computing using MPI 💬 Ask me about ...
 Fluid Mechanics and Linux
 📫 How to reach me: ... chandankr94@outlook.com